-The state funded Pre-K program operated by McIntosh Trail Early Childhood Development Council served 119 children in five classrooms.
+The state funded Pre-K program operated by McIntosh Trail Early Childhood Development Council served 120 children in five classrooms.
 The agency provided Pre-K in Newton, Henry, Spalding, and Upson Counties.
-Pre-K under the Georgia Department of Early Care and Learning funds teacher salaries as well classroom supplies.
-Head Start provides wrap around services for the blended three classrooms.
-Blended meant those children were dual enrolled in Head Start and Pre-K and received all services from both programs.
+Pre-K under the Georgia Department of Early Care and Learning funded teacher salaries as well classroom supplies, fieldtrips, technology, and training.
+Head Start provided wrap around services for the blended three classrooms which were in Newton, Spalding, and Upson Counties.

+Being a blended classroom meant those children were dual enrolled in Head Start and Pre-K and received all services from both programs.
+Henry County is the only center with two Pre-K stand-alone classes.
 Pre-K serves only four year olds and there is no income eligibility requirement.
+The children in the blended classrooms must meet Head Start's income guidelines.
+All children must be four years old by September 1 of that school year.

 Ninety-nine of those children were classified as Category I, which is similar to Head Start's eligibility requirements and denotes that those children met Federal eligibility guidelines.
-The remaining 20 children (21%) were in Category II and did not meet Head Start's eligibility requirements.
+The remaining 12 children (10%) were in Category II and did not meet Head Start's eligibility requirements.